qayyumanjum/remedi/README.md

 - MySQL | RDBMS

 **Authentication and Security**:
-- Django Allauth / Flask-Security / Auth0
+- Django | Cryptography
-- PyCryptodome / bcrypt for data encryption

 **Payment Gateway**:
-- Stripe / Razorpay
+- Stripe

 **Cloud Services** (Optional):
-- AWS (for hosting, AWS Key Management Service for encryption)
+- Not Used.